All about me (hey look, here's an Easter Egg 📷✈️🚅🚗⛴🚲🚇🏔🏝🏜 🏙🏯🗺🌅🌄📷)

 Born and raised in NYC, Robert A. Ripps finds the unexpected in the commonplace, creating humanistic images that capture a personal moment in time.
 A theme that runs throughout his work is an examination of how human civilization and nature interact.

-His latest personal project, Negativityness, is a response to the political climate in our country right now- everything seems to be about negativity, about division, about what is truth (and what is inarguably false, yet touted as truth).
+His latest personal project, Negativityness, is a response to the political climate right now- everything seems to be about negativity, about division, about what is truth (and what is inarguably false, yet touted as truth).
 It is about how the surface of things can be 180 degrees opposite from what is underneath, it is about falsehoods and unseen influence.
 It is about discordance, about disorientation, about a world turned upside down and inside out.

 Robert's first monograph Urban Trees was published in 2014, in which he tries to answer the question, how does a tree grow in Brooklyn, or in other cities, where people and concrete are constantly encroaching?